Xanax (Alprazolam) Detox: Withdrawal Symptoms and Treatment Options

 How Long Does Xanax Withdrawal Last?

-Xanax has a relatively short half-life, which means it is quickly absorbed and filtered out of the body; withdrawal symptoms may begin within the first 24 hours – usually within 6 to 8 hours5 — after having taken the last dose.
+Xanax has a relatively short half-life, which means it is quickly absorbed and filtered out of the body.
+Withdrawal symptoms may begin within the first 24 hours—usually within 6 to 8 hours—after having taken the last dose or quitting Xanax.5,7

-Xanax detox and the Xanax withdrawal timeline can vary depending on individual factors and whether the person is following a medically supervised tapering schedule.9 Acute withdrawal symptoms may peak by the second day after use has ceased and improve by the fifth day.5 Symptoms may continue for 1-4 weeks.
+Xanax detox and the Xanax withdrawal timeline can vary depending on individual factors and whether the person is following a medically supervised tapering schedule.
+Acute withdrawal symptoms may peak by the second day after someone stops taking Xanax and improve by the fifth day.5 Symptoms may continue for 1–4 weeks.

 Is Xanax Withdrawal Dangerous?